VictoriaParkes/guess-the-rainbow/README.md

 [CloudConvert](https://cloudconvert.com/) - used to convert images to webp format.

-[favicon.cc](https://www.favicon.cc/) - to to create the favicon.
+[favicon.cc](https://www.favicon.cc/) - used to create the favicon.

 [Am I Responsive](https://ui.dev/amiresponsive) - To view the website on a range of devices and create the mock-up screenshot image.

-[Pericles](https://getpericles.com/) - Screen reader used to test accessiblity.
+[Pericles](https://getpericles.com/) - Screen reader used to test accessibility.

 [The W3C Markup Validation Service](https://validator.w3.org/) - Used to validate HTML files.

 [The W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) - Used to validate the CSS file.

-[JSHint](https://jshint.com/) - Used to validate the javascript file.
+[JSHint](https://jshint.com/) - Used to validate the JavaScript file.

 [PageSpeed Insights](https://pagespeed.web.dev/) - Used to generate lighthouse reports.